How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 Common gotchas (and fixes)

-user.nameanduser.emailwith--localinside each repo.
-Verify withgit log --format='%an <%ae>' -1. - Git still asks for a password: Run
+--localinside the repo.
+Setuser.nameanduser.emailthere and verify withgit log --format='%an <%ae>' -1. - Git still asks for a password: run

-gh auth switch -u <username>and re‑clone, or update the remote if appropriate. - Signing commits (optional): If your org requires signed commits, configure GPG or SSH signing independently of auth; the steps above still apply.
+gh auth switch -u <username>and re-clone, or update the remote if that’s easier. - Signed commits: if your org requires them, GPG or SSH signing is configured separately from auth.
+Everything above still applies.

 ghsupports multiple hosts.
-Usegh auth loginandgh auth switchwith the appropriate--hostnameor choose it interactively.
+Usegh auth loginandgh auth switchwith--hostname, or pick the host interactively.

 - You work across personal and company/client repos on one machine

-- You prefer HTTPS over SSH and don’t want to manage keys
+- You prefer HTTPS and don’t want to manage SSH keys

 - You want commits to carry the correct identity per project

-- You already have a polished SSH setup and love it
+- You already have an SSH setup you like and never touch

 FAQ